AtiUsm/MuseASTE/README.md

 author = {Atiya Usmani and Saeed {Hamood Alsamhi} and Muhammad {Jaleed Khan} and John Breslin and Edward Curry}
 }

+**Additional citations:**
+@article{stappen2021multimodal,
+  title={The multimodal sentiment analysis in car reviews (muse-car) dataset: Collection, insights and improvements}, author={Stappen, Lukas and Baird, Alice and Schumann, Lea and Schuller, Bj{\"o}rn}, journal={IEEE Transactions on Affective Computing}, volume={14}, number={2}, pages={1334--1350}, year={2021}, publisher={IEEE}
+}
+@inproceedings{stappen2020muse,
+  title={Muse 2020 challenge and workshop: Multimodal sentiment analysis, emotion-target engagement and trustworthiness detection in real-life media: Emotional car reviews in-the-wild}, author={Stappen, Lukas and Baird, Alice and Rizos, Georgios and Tzirakis, Panagiotis and Du, Xinchen and Hafner, Felix and Schumann, Lea and Mallol-Ragolta, Adria and Schuller, Bj{\"o}rn W and Lefter, Iulia and others}, booktitle={Proceedings of the 1st International on Multimodal Sentiment Analysis in Real-life Media Challenge and Workshop}, pages={35--44}, year={2020}
+}

 ```